-How to Configure Cloud Services
+How to Configure and Azure Cloud Service (classic)

 You can configure the most commonly used settings for a cloud service in the Azure portal.
 Or, if you like to update your configuration files directly, download a service configuration file to update, and then upload the updated file and update the cloud service with the configuration changes.
 Either way, the configuration updates are pushed out to all role instances.